In addition to helping save lives, ambulances in Israel do all kinds of things to make a difference.

 As part of his special day, Adam toured MAGEN DAVID ADOM’s National Operations Center, where emergency calls get dispatched, got to know several EMTs and paramedics, rode aboard an ambulance and motorcycle accompanied by members of the organization, and even received a call on the radio!

-Would you like to watch a 3-minute video about Adam’s ride on MAGEN DAVID ADOM’s Wish Ambulance?
+Would you like to watch a three-minute video about Adam’s ride on MAGEN DAVID ADOM’s Wish Ambulance?

 “I wanted to come to MAGEN DAVID ADOM to help save lives,” Adam said.
 “I was very excited before the visit and did not sleep all night.
 I was very happy to receive the shirt and the stethoscope and travel by ambulance.”